 When to Harvest Delicata Squash?
 Delicata squash is usually ready to be harvested 50 to 55 days after the seed is planted.
 In some cases, the ripening time of the fruit may be extended a little longer due to weather factors or soil nutrients.
 Next, I will explain more details about the delicata squash to know when to harvest delicata squash.

-Do not only be guided by the ripening days of the delicata squash fruit.
+Do not only be guided by the days to maturity of the delicata squash fruit.
 Observe the vine of the plant, you will see that the vine dries out little by little as the fruits grow.
 By this, I do not mean that the plant will look completely dry, only that you will observe that it is slowly drying out.

 You will also notice that the delicata squash when ripe will have a soft yellow color with green stripes.
 Watch closely as the color of the fruit changes.
 If the delicata squash has a light green color, the fruit is not yet ripe.